 Philip Berlinski, Goldman’s treasurer, will oversee the transaction banking business along with Akila Raman and Luc Teboul.
 Berlinski is also the interim head of the lender’s financial technology and consumer business, Reuters noted.

 Transaction banking is one of Goldman’s new ventures, launched in 2020.
-At its investor day in February, Goldman praised the young business for its profitability while highlighting its potential growth in the future.
+At its investor day in February, Goldman highlighted the young business’ profitability — a standout in the bank’s Platform Solutions division, which includes home-improvement lender GreenSky, credit cards and a subset of business from digital consumer bank Marcus.

 However, a segment of Goldman’s transaction banking business stopped accepting higher-risk clients after the Federal Reserve warned the lender of insufficient due diligence and monitoring processes involving its partnerships with fintechs, the Financial Times reported in August, citing people familiar with the matter.
 Some employees of the transaction banking division also flagged Goldman’s tendency to minimize risks, sources told the publication at the time.